 Trees for Life

 Trees for Life help the environment by offering their tree planting services as a gift idea.
 Everyone who purchases a tree planting gift will receive a personalised gift certificate.
 There is also the option to invest in a whole grove of trees, all of which are planted in the Scottish Highlands.
 They also use the new woodlands to aid the conservation of red squirrels.
-They do this by carefully capturing the squirrels from their strongholds in other regions and introduce them to the new environments.
+They do this by carefully capturing the squirrels from their strongholds in other regions and introducing them to new environments.
 You can learn more about Trees for Life here: https://treesforlife.org.uk/support/plant-a-tree/

 World Land Trust